randsleadershipslack/documents-and-resources/incident-process.md

 ## Proactive Administrators

 In most incidents, Administrators will not proactively identify and act on incidents primarily because chances are they are not aware of an individual situation in a community of 30,000+.
 As such, most incidents are initiated by the community.
 However, in heinous situations, Administrators will act unprompted.
-Obvious spammers and publicly toxic members are two types of incidents where Administrators will act immediately.
+Obvious spammers and obvious threats to member safety are two types of incidents where Administrators will act immediately.

 ## The Incident Process